AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 <a href='http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf'>Scholarly Article on Glorot Initialization</a>:
 an article that does an amazing job of laying out the glorot uniform equation and why it helps neural networks learn.

+<a href='https://distill.pub/2019/memorization-in-rnns/'>Differences in RNN Memorization</a>:
+an article that does a fantastic job of visualizing how different memory units will focus on different parts of text sequences.